Upgrade your website with cohesive IM and Live Chat strengths

 • Omnichannel customer experience demands consistency.
 Delivering consistent support experience across various platforms is the key to customer satisfaction.

-3. Non-availability of the support team
+3. Non-availability of the Support Team

-Delivering 24 x7 customer support is a common customer pain point to solve.
+Delivering 24/7 customer support is a common customer pain point to solve.
 Scaling the support team comes with some unique considerations that range from additional costs to extra time.
 Enhancing your availability to engage customers 24×7 is vital for acquiring and retaining customers.
+Here are several ways to make sure your customer service is “always-on”.

 • You can deploy chatbots to automate your customer support tasks to deliver prompt responses 24×7 during peak hours or when your support team is unavailable.